BOSQUES DE CACAO YARIGUIES

 In 2013 I started a project (Bosques de Cacao Yariguies) looking to save our heritage, prevent young farmers from moving to the cities due to lack of opportunity in rural areas, and to protect the environment.
 With this in mind, we started the challenge of find fair trade chocolate makers.
 The first years of our project we committed to learning about high quality cacao and their varieties, proper fermentation, proper drying, and proper cacao pod choice.

 Now we are developing a tourism project around agroturismo, nature and cacao, where we teach the things we had been learning around high quality cacao and fine chocolates.
-While we strengthen the cocoa tradition and show young people that it is possible to change things, we will be linking other farmers with chocolate lovers too.
+While we strengthen the cocoa tradition and show young people that it is possible to change things, we will be linking other farmers with chocolate.